iniyanijoseph/iniyanijoseph.github.io/content/projects/gus/src/main.typ

 That night was simply much too scary

-He took some edges from the graph
+He took some *edges* from the graph

-So each pair had a unique path
+So each *pair* had a unique path

-This
+This *tree* Gus drew helped him sleep breezy

+For now his travels would be easy

 // #set page(background: none, fill: rgb("5FB3EF"))
 // When he woke up, refreshed the very next morning